BergelsonLab/conversions/Documentation.md

 Use the `cha2eaf.py` script to convert an existing cha file to eaf.
-If the output option (`-o`) is not specified, the script will create a new eaf with the input file name as default.
+If the output option (`-o`) is not specified, the script will create a new eaf with the input file name as default, in the current directory.
 The script can be used as:

 ```
 usage: cha2eaf.py [-h] [-o OUTPUT] cha_file